ccoreilly/LocalSTT/README.md

 - Does not work with Google's keyboard "GBoard".
 - Not all record applications read the voice text properly, there must be another way---and if you know how, it is probably a trivial fix.
+- DeepSpeech models were removed, they didn't build!
+Maybe it can be fixed?

 #### Future Work